 MU’s Premier Scholars Program

-The University of Missouri is a proud partner in the Stamps Scholars program, sponsored by the Stamps Family Charitable Foundation, Inc. Joining with the Stamps Scholars Program in 2016, the ongoing relationship will have a lasting and positive impact on our campus and Honors community.
+The University of Missouri is a proud partner in the Stamps Scholars program, sponsored by the Stamps Family Charitable Foundation, Inc. Joining with the Stamps Scholars Program in 2016, the ongoing relationship has already had a lasting and positive impact on our campus and Honors communites.

 Stamps Scholars at the University of Missouri receive a four-year, full scholarship (covering up to the total estimated cost of attendance), plus an additional $16,000 academic and leadership development fund to be used over a Scholar’s four years to enhance their intellectual, critical-thinking, engagement, and leadership skills development.